sanchezm1288/DAND/P1_DAND/README.md

 This project explores data science with first thoughts and questions about the data evaluation and then answers those questions with help of _pandas_ and _numpy_

-##Run
-You can run the .ipynb file with the [python notebook](https://ipython.org/notebook.html).
-Those libraries are used:
-- pandas
-- numpy

 ##Data
 The data used is provided in this project folder.